Recently updated on August 23rd, 2023 at 12:47 pm

-For CNC Wood cutting applications, a good Feeds and Speeds Calculator needs the following features:
+For Wood CNC Machine cutting applications, a good Feeds and Speeds Calculator needs the following features:

 – A detailed wood database to fine tune Feeds and Speeds by wood species.

-– Support for the special cutters used by CNC Routers such as downcut, compression, and straight flute.
+– Support for the special cnc router bits used by CNC Routers such as downcut, compression, and straight flute end mill.

-– If you have a hobby-class machine, it isn’t as sturdy or rigid as a commercial machine.
+– If you have a hobby-class cnc router, it isn’t as sturdy or rigid as a commercial cnc machine.
 Feeds and Speeds will need to be adjusted.

-– Support to help you limit feeds and speeds to levels that won’t pop the parts of your vacuum table.
+– Support to help you limit feeds and speeds to levels that won’t pop the parts off your vacuum table.